avanpo/avanpo.github.io/_drafts/avr-programming.md

 ## Simulating and debugging

-We can use [simavr](https://github.com/buserror/simavr) to simulate many AVR chips locally, including the ATmega328.  simavr has <abbr title="The GNU debugger">GDB</abbr> and <abbr title="Value-Change Dump">VCD</abbr> support, which is especially helpful to those who don't have access to an oscilloscope.
+We can use [simavr](https://github.com/buserror/simavr) to simulate many AVR chips locally, including the ATmega328.  simavr has <abbr title="The GNU debugger">GDB</abbr> and <abbr title="Value-Change Dump">VCD</abbr> support, which is especially helpful to those who don't have access to an oscilloscope, or don't have an AVR at all.

 ## Datasheets and Documentation